fraunhofer-igd-iva/resize-component/README.md

 ### A more elaborate example which uses mui.com

 Lets assume that `Card` has a height and width assigned from somewhere.
 Hence, the `Card` is rendered with a fixed size.
 However, our ResponsiveChart would grow, unless we fix the `CardContent` height.
-To make CardContent fit the container, we use the resizeobserver to monitor the header size and then substract that value from the `CardContent`
+To make CardContent fit the container, we use the resizeobserver to monitor the header size and then substract that value from the `CardContent`.

 ```tsx
 const WidgetContainer = ({ content, layout, title = "", endAdornment }: LayoutWidget)  => {